 This article focuses on some of the things you need to look at in order to avoid buying scammy expired domains.

 When searching for domains to purchase, focus on those that have been around the longest.
-The reason for this is because search engines favor older or even expired domains because they are more trustworthy than the newer ones.
+The reason for this is that search engines favor older domains because they are more trustworthy than newer ones.